jgoncalves802/VisualPlan/replit.md

 *   **DashboardIndicadoresPage**: Integrated with indicadoresService replacing all mock data
 *   **PortfolioPage**: Integrated with portfolioService replacing MOCK_PROJETOS and CRITERIOS_PADRAO
 *   All services implement PGRST205 handling with graceful fallback to demo data when tables don't exist
+*   **Known Issue**: Some duplicate-key warnings in Kanban when mock data coexists with real database data (to be cleaned up)

 ## External Dependencies
 *   **Supabase**: PostgreSQL database, authentication, authorization, real-time subscriptions, Row Level Security (RLS), and file storage.